- What is the Employment Rights Bill 2024?

 Reinstate School Support Staff Negotiating Body

-The bill aims to reinstate the ‘School Support Staff Negotiating Body’.
-The body hopes to establish national terms and conditions for schools, build career progression pathways, and fairer salaries for support staff.
+The Bill aims to reinstate the ‘School Support Staff Negotiating Body’.
+The scheme is set to introduce national terms and conditions within the education sector – helping to build better career progression pathways, as well as provide fairer salaries to support staff.

 Update trade union laws